-Students may view bills on Web Advisor in advance of each semester as they are prepared by the Office of Student Accounts for tuition, fees and other applicable charges.
+Students may view bills on Self Service in advance of each semester as they are prepared by the Office of Student Accounts for tuition, fees and other applicable charges.
 Account balances must be paid in full before each term's due date OR enrolled in the College's monthly payment plan to avoid a late payment fee.
 This plan allows charges to be spread over fall and spring terms (ten months).
-American Express, Mastercard, Visa and Discover card will also be accepted.
+American Express, Mastercard, Visa and Discover card as well as e-check will also be accepted.
 Students with unpaid accounts will not be permitted to register.
 Students are not eligible to receive transcripts of credits or diplomas until all charges are paid in full.